top of page

 • Smaller dents and dings

-Top Permanent Issues on Modern Era Paper Cards
+Top Permanent Issues on TCG Cards

 • Missing Paint